QuakTH/dev_env/README.md

 git clone https://github.com/QuakTH/dev_env.git
 ```

 2. change your path to the cloned repo.
 And change the `.env_example`.
+Remember to change the file name to `.env`.
 If you are confused with the environment variables check the meaning below :

 - USER_UID : A uid for the ubuntu user
 - USER_PWD : A password for the ubuntu user